How to analyze material flows using process mining techniques

 This type of analysis is used by our consultants to perform reliability projects, the first step of which is to build Axon’s digital supply chain twin from the transaction logs, associating data across multiple systems to identify the areas of greatest variability, reducing the variability to improve reliability, and then reducing the component lead times to improve performance.

-If you have been trying to conduct value stream analysis of your manufacturing lines or supply chains using standard process mining tools, please call us.
+If you have been trying to conduct value stream analysis of your manufacturing lines or supply chains using standard process mining tools, please get in touch with our experts at Axon.
 We’d love to help.

 Read on below to discover more about data mining with a digital supply chain twin: